xp44mm/Notebook/F#/Programming with Objects.md

 * Implementation hierarchies are often fragile in response to minor changes in program specification.
 There is pressure on developers to put too much functionality in base classes, anticipating the needs of all derivations.
 There’s also pressure to go back and change the base class as new needs arise.
 This gives rise to the “fragile base class” problem, a major curse of object-oriented programming.

 If implementation inheritance is used, you should in many cases consider making all implementing classes private or hiding all implementing classes behind a signature.
-For example, the FSharp.Collections.Seq module provides many implementations of the seq<'T> interface but exposes no implementation inheritance.
+For example, the `FSharp.Collections.Seq` module provides many implementations of the `seq<'T>` interface but exposes no implementation inheritance.

 Nevertheless, hierarchies of classes are important in domains such as GUI programming, and the technique is used heavily by .NET libraries written in other .NET languages.
-For example, System.Windows.
-Forms.Control, System.Windows.Forms.UserControl and System.Windows.Forms.RichTextBox are part of a hierarchy of visual GUI elements.
+For example, `System.Windows.Forms.Control`, `System.Windows.Forms.UserControl` and `System.Windows.Forms.RichTextBox` are part of a hierarchy of visual GUI elements.
 Should you want to write new controls, you must understand this implementation hierarchy and how to extend it.
 However, even in this domain, implementation inheritance is often less important than you may think, because these controls can often be configured in powerful and interesting ways by adding function callbacks to events associated with the controls.

 Here is a simple example of applying the technique to instantiate and extend the partially implemented type TextOutputSink: